Accountability and transparency

 Cermaq counts lice on a weekly basis in order to meet and exceed Aquaculture license requirements and ensure the health and welfare of the fish in our care and of surrounding wild salmon.

 Timely and accurate identification and enumeration is important for a few reasons:

-- Provides a clear picture of the sea lice status on our fish;
+- Provide a clear picture of the sea lice status on our fish.

-- Helps determine if a treatment is necessary and how soon it should be done.
+- Help determine if a treatment is necessary and how soon it should be done.

 How does Cermaq publicly report their Sea Lice counts?

-- Weekly figure reported every Monday is the average sea lice abundance for the farm during the previous Saturday-Friday period;
+- Weekly figure reported every Monday is the average sea lice abundance for the farm during the previous Sunday to Saturday period.

-- Where there are two sample events within one week, (pre and post-treatment), post-treatment counts will be posted on the Cermaq website; and,
+- Where there are two sample events within one week (pre and post-treatment), post-treatment counts will be posted on the Cermaq website.

 |Farm||Motile lepeophtheirus salmonis (average number per fish)||Comments|